malokhvii-eduard/airly/README.md

     A collection of tiny and ultra-cheap web things for monitoring air quality.
     The devices measure: temperature, humidity, barometric pressure, the concentration of carbon dioxide, dew point.
+The devices easily integrate into the
+    <a href="https://iot.mozilla.org/" aria-label="WoT">Web of Things</a>
-The devices easily integrate into the Web of Things ecosystem and can be used indoor or outdoor.
+    ecosystem and can be used indoor or outdoor.
   </p>

   <p id="shields" align="center" markdown="1">